 There’s nothing quite like the earthy richness mushrooms can add to a dish.
 Otherwise known as umami, this savory flavor can round out your favorite pasta or soup—or even make a unique cocktail.

-As our forecast of 2019 Culinary + Cocktail Trends predicts, we’ll be seeing a lot more of mushrooms in the coming year.
-We’ve fallen hard for these three inventive mushroom recipes.
+As our 2019 Culinary + Cocktail Trends forecast predicted, we’ve been seeing a lot more of mushrooms, which doesn’t show any signs of slowing down.
+We’ve fallen hard for these three inventive mushroom recipes created by Kimpton chefs.

 Trumpet Mushroom Bolognese